Fair Housing Michigan

 What is the Law?

 Each local government may have its own civil rights laws.
-Be careful to check with your local municipality to ensure that you Residential Income Property Management Fact Sheet are in compliance.
-The City of Grand Rapids, Kentwood, and Wyoming–in aggregate–add “lawful source of income,” weight, and height as protected classes.
+Be careful to check with your local municipality to ensure that your residential income property management fact sheet is in compliance.
+The City of Grand Rapids, Kentwood, and Wyoming—in aggregate—add “lawful source of income,” weight, and height as protected classes.

 In April 2016, HUD released new guidelines for screening criminals.
 In short, the guidelines disallow:

 - considering arrest records alone when screening applicants;

 - a blanket prohibition against individuals convicted of drug possession;